emiliebarnard/cs263project/README.md

 Congratulations!
 Your project is ready.
 Your unique project ID is gold-box-728.

-Deploy your app from your local dev environment using this command:
+Deploy your app from your local dev environment using this command (make sure you're in the app engine folder first):

 appcfg.sh -A gold-box-728 update target/appengine-try-java-1.0
 After deploying your app, you can visit it with your browser at this URL: